brainstormforce/force-ui/src/components/select/readme.md

 ### `dropdownPortalRoot`
 - **Type:** `HTMLElement | null`
 - **Default:** `null`
 - **Description:** Root element where the dropdown will be rendered.
+It's helpful when the dropdown is rendered outside the parent container and scopped Tailwind CSS styles.

 ### `dropdownPortalId`
 - **Type:** `string`
 - **Default:** `""`
 - **Description:** Id of the dropdown portal where the dropdown will be rendered.
+It's helpful when the dropdown is rendered outside the parent container and scopped Tailwind CSS styles.

 ## `Select.Option` Props